pacifica/pacifica-cli-uploader/README.md

 library for Windows or Linux command line.

+## CLIUploader

+This is the main executable program it consists of a main program from `uploader_cli` module.
+Users should be able to access the program from the bin or scripts directories in their python environment.

 ## Configure Sub-Command

 The `configure` subcommand generates a local configuration file for the